 Published in February 2014, Oliveira's second book, I Always Loved You, examines the lives of the Impressionist artists in late nineteenth century Paris, particularly Edgar Degas and Mary Cassatt.
 The novel is the result of meticulous research.
 Among other highlights, Oliveira was granted access to the basement of the Musée d'Orsay in Paris to view rarely seen artifacts from Edgar Degas's studio.

-Her third novel, Winter Sisters, is forthcoming from Viking in February 2018.
+Her third novel, Winter Sisters, is now available from Viking.